darkylein/LACT/docs/CONFIG.md

       static_speed: 1.0
       # The temperature sensor name to be used with a custom fan curve.
       # This can be used to base the fan curve off  the`junction` (hotspot)
-      # temperature instead of the default overall ("edge") tempreature.
+      # temperature instead of the default overall ("edge") temperature.
       # Applicable on most Vega and newer AMD GPUs.
       temperature_key: edge
       # Interval in milliseconds for how often the GPU temperature should be checked